What is a knee sprain?

 A discussion of your symptoms, a physical examination, and X-rays are useful for a diagnosis.
 Your specialist may recommend having an MRI as well.

-How is a sprain treated?
+How is a knee sprain treated?